 template1databases, ensuring that those databases will retain the same properties (for instance, locale and encoding) that they had in the source cluster.
 Without the option, those databases will retain their existing database-level properties, as well as any pre-existing contents.

-- Once restored, it is wise to run
+- Once restored, it is recommended to run

-ANALYZEon each database so the optimizer has useful statistics.
+ANALYZEon each database so the optimizer has helpful statistics.
 You can also run

 vacuumdb -a -zto analyze all databases.